discordjs/guide/guide/popular-topics/permissions.md

 ### Manipulating permissions

-The Permissions object enables you to easily add or remove certain permissions from an existing bit field without having to worry about bitwise operations.
+The Permissions object enables you to easily add or remove certain permissions from an existing bit field without worrying about bitwise operations.
 Both `.add()` and `.remove()` can take a single permission flag or number, an array of permission flags or numbers, or multiple permission flags or numbers as multiple parameters.

 ```js
 const { Permissions } = require('discord.js');